 At CCA, we believe that our members should have access to the care they need.
 But we know healthcare can be expensive—especially for those on a fixed income.
 That’s why we want you to know that you may qualify for Extra Help to help pay for your prescription costs and lower your monthly plan payment.

 Extra Help is a government program for people who have a limited income.
-If you qualify for Extra Help, you could pay a lower copayment for your prescription drugs.
-Based on your income, you could save up to about $5,100 a year on your prescriptions.1
+If you qualify for Extra Help, you could pay a lower copayment for your prescription drugs.1

 To start, answer these 3 questions.